Juanesduque1/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python - Data Structures: Lists, Tuples

-Project done during my Software Engineering studies at Holberton School.
+Project done during my **Software Engineering studies** at **Holberton School**.
 It aims to learn about how the different data types work in Python, specifically lists and tuples.

 ## Files
 | Filename | Description |